semgrep/semgrep-docs/docs/semgrep-ci/manual-ci-setup.md

 ### Buildkite

-To add Semgrep into your CircleCI pipeline, do the following steps.
+To add Semgrep into your Buildkite pipeline:

 1. Create or edit a `pipelines.yml` configuration file to add a Semgrep command as part of your pipeline.
 Refer to the [BuildKite code snippet](#buildkite-code-snippet).
 This configuration file can also be stored within Buildkite.
 2. Optional: You can also review the [Buildkite steps definition](https://buildkite.com/docs/pipelines/defining-steps) to help with editing the configuration file.